-The actions encoded in a response policy zone (RPZ) are applied only to queries that ask for recursion (RD=1).
-Response policy zones are named in the response-policy option for the view or among the global options if there is no response-policy option for the view.
-RPZs are ordinary DNS zones containing RRsets that can be queried normally if allowed.
-It is usually best to restrict those queries with something like allow-query { localhost; };.
+The rules encoded in a response policy zone (RPZ) are applied only to responses to queries that ask for recursion (RD=1).
+RPZs are normal DNS zones containing RRsets that can be queried normally if allowed.
+It is usually best to restrict those queries with something like allow-query {none; }; or allow-query {127.0.0.1; };

-There are four kinds of RPZ records, QNAME, IP, NSIP, and NSDNAME.
-QNAME records are applied to query names of requests and targets of CNAME records resolved to generate the response.
-The owner name of a QNAME RPZ record is the query name relativized to the RPZ.
+There are four kinds of RPZ rewrite rules.
+QNAME rules are applied to query names in requests and to targets of CNAME records resolved in the process of generating the response.
+The owner name of a QNAME rule is the query name relativized to the RPZ.
+The records in a rewrite rule are usually A, AAAA, or special CNAMEs, but can be any type except DNAME.